onqtam/headjack/docs/why/100_1k_10k_words.md

 Collective Intelligence: a Primer / for Dummies Reputation/Identity in the 21st century / 3rd millenium - like the book about capital The Mind/Psychology of God
+The Real Matter With Things
+    a more practical/consequential level of description than left/right thinking The Real Situational Assessment
-The Real Hard Problem of Consciousness
+    no, it doesn't have to be just about scaling compute & energy and to go brrr faster than the other guy The Real Hard Problem of Consciousness
     How to scale it up in every sence of the word - qualitatively, numerically, consequentially, and in aggregate - across space (distance) and time (future generations).
 How to get more people to introspect what it means to exist, to experience higher states and frequencies/depths/capacities of consciousness and to form a collective consciousness of a higher order.
 How to form aligned, introspective and intentional collectives.
 Extending the light of consciousness beyond merely copy-pasting our socio-political & spiritual poverty on Mars.
 Niche (co-)Construction
 The Post-Liberal Synthesis
-The Final Major Evolutionary Transition Summa/Principia Organizationa/Ideologica/Civilizaciona https://en.wikipedia.org/wiki/Summa_Theologica
+    An answer to the opening statement of Palladium Magazine, the most (only?) worthy magazine of reading The Final Major Evolutionary Transition Summa/Principia Organizationa/Ideologica/Civilizaciona https://en.wikipedia.org/wiki/Summa_Theologica https://en.wikipedia.org/wiki/Summa_logicae
-https://en.wikipedia.org/wiki/Summa_logicae
-The Real/Inevitable Matter With Things - beyong left/right thinking

 The God Protocol
     Alignment, Coherence, Integration, Self-Organization